aptos-foundation/AIPs/aips/on-chain-randomness-impl.md

  > - Express here the potential negative ramifications of taking on this proposal.
 What are the hazards?
  > - Any backwards compatibility issues we should be aware of?
  > - If there are issues, how can we mitigate or resolve them?

-**Validators fail to finish DKG due to bugs.** To mitigate against this, validators will eventually reconfigure and change epoch after a large timeout.
-The new epoch will not have randomness available.
-This timeout-based mitigation will be disabled in future releases, since such bugs should never occur.

 **Validators fail to generate randomness**.
 If this happens, the blockchain will halt as every block needs randomness to proceed for execution.